Approach Words: Integrated City, Smart Mobility, Sustainability

-The Kuwait Metro is a large-scale greenfield transportation initiative to develop an integrated rapid transit network to enhance public mobility between outer urban areas and Kuwait City’s center.
+The Kuwait Metro is a large-scale greenfield transportation initiative to establish an integrated rapid transit network1 that connects Kuwait City’s center with surrounding urban areas.2

-The Kuwait Metro project envisions “transforming Kuwait City into a modern, connected and accessible urban center”.
-This vision aligns with the vision of His Highness the Amir Sheikh Sabah Al-Ahmad Al-Jaber Al-Sabah, which is transforming Kuwait into a commercial and financial center.
+The Kuwait Metro project envisions “transforming Kuwait City into a modern, connected and accessible urban center”,3 in line with the vision of His Highness the Amir Sheikh Sabah Al-Ahmad Al-Jaber Al-Sabah which is transforming Kuwait into a regional commercial and financial hub.4

 Source: Click Here